legacysurvey/legacysurvey/pages/dr9/sga.rst

 foreground extragalactic sky for cosmological surveys of distant galaxies like the `Dark Energy Spectroscopic Instrument (DESI)`_ survey.

-The ``SGA`` delivers precise coordinates, multiwavelength mosaics, azimuthally averaged optical surface brightness and color profiles, integrated and aperture photometry, model images and photometry, and additional metadata for the full sample.
+The SGA delivers precise coordinates, multiwavelength mosaics, azimuthally averaged optical surface brightness and color profiles, integrated and aperture photometry, model images and photometry, and additional metadata for the full sample.
 The primary sample relies on deep, wide-field *grz* imaging from the `DESI Legacy Imaging Surveys DR9`_ as well as all-sky infrared imaging at 3.4-22 microns from `unWISE`_.

-The 2020 version of the atlas, ``SGA-2020``, is primarily selected from the `Hyperleda extragalactic database`_ of *known* large angular-diameter galaxies, although future versions of the atlas will be supplemented with galaxies identified from the `DR9`_ imaging itself, which will mitigate the heterogeneity
+The 2020 version of the atlas, SGA-2020, is primarily selected from the `Hyperleda extragalactic database`_ of *known* large angular-diameter galaxies, although future versions of the atlas will be supplemented with galaxies identified from the `DR9`_ imaging itself, which will mitigate the heterogeneity